SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-18-us-comparisons.md

 dream  holds.
 Krugman shows us the grap of employment fraction of ages 25-54 over the pandemic (data from FRED, Eurostat).
-- US companies immediately jettisoned workers overboard into the storm-tossed pandemic sea, like dumping excess cargo.
+- US companies immediately jettisoned workers overboard into the storm-tossed pandemic sea, like distressed ships dumping excess cargo.
 - France, on the other hand, offered subsidies to keep furloughed employees on the payroll.
 Hence when they were vaccinated they were immediately available to return to work.
 They did not have the "worker shortage" we have in the US, because wages are kept